jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/ros2.rst

 *****

 This code hasn't been tested extensively.
 We welcome any feedback.
-The following has been tested on Ubuntu 20.04 with ROS 2 Galactic and Ubuntu 22.04 with ROS 2 Humble.
+The following has been tested on Ubuntu 20.04 with ROS 2 Galactic, Ubuntu 22.04 with ROS 2 Humble and Ubuntu 24.04 with ROS 2 Jazzy.

 Ubuntu packages
 ###############